 This particular step is all about that “traditional publishing is heavily guarded by gatekeepers” point from earlier – in fact, so much so that the “selling your book” step doesn’t exist in self-publishing at all.
 Selling your book, in this context, doesn’t mean getting individual customers to purchase copies of your finished book.
 What we’re talking about right now is getting a contract with a traditional publishing company for them to publish your book.

 Spoiler alert: it’s not easy.

 Most traditional publishing companies these days do not accept unagented submissions.
 Some do, especially the smaller or more niche ones, but the days of submitting an unsolicited manuscript to an editor’s slush pile are coming to an end.

-Which means that the first thing you need to do is find an agent.
-Which means you need a query letter – essentially an elevator pitch about your book (or your book proposal, if you’re pitching a nonfiction project), and about you, and about why this agent should take a chance on said book and you.
+This means that the first thing you need to do is find an agent.
+This means you need a query letter – essentially an elevator pitch about your book (or your book proposal, if you’re pitching a nonfiction project), and about you, and about why this agent should take a chance on said book and you.

 Sometimes a publisher will be unwilling to take a chance on a debut author with little to no built-in audience – yes, not being on social media can genuinely be the reason your book doesn’t get acquired by a publisher.
 Really.
 And yes, it’s an ugly and unfortunate reality that sometimes books get rejected because of the author’s (and, presumptively, the characters’) gender identity, sexual orientation, or race.